pcarruscag/FADO/README.md

 ## Installation
 Make the parent directory ("../") and FADO's ("./") reachable to Python, usually via PYTHONPATH, `from FADO import *` should then work (provided the name of the directory was not changed).

+## Dependencies
+Hard dependency on NumPy, ndarrays are used throughout the code.
+The ExteriorPenaltyDriver was designed around the SciPy.optimize interface, but a simple implementation of the Fletcher-Reeves method is available (see example2_SU2).
+To use the IpoptDriver you need [IPyOpt](https://github.com/g-braeunlich/IPyOpt) and [Ipopt](https://github.com/coin-or/Ipopt), the latter can be installed with apt-get.

 ## Usage
-Have a look at the examples, example1 is a contrived example using the Rosenbrock function, the others are realistic uses of [SU2](https://su2code.github.io/).
+Have a look at the examples, "example" is a contrived example using the Rosenbrock function, the others are realistic uses of [SU2](https://su2code.github.io/).
-Calls to external codes are made with `subprocess.call(..., shell=True)`, don't run optimizations as root :)

 ## License
 [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.html)